QureshiYousuf/CSV-Upload/README.md

 Key features:
 1. File Upload:  Users Can upload or Drag and Drop CSV files to view in Tabular form.
 2. Search:  You can perform Search on each columns and rows and show matching fields.
-3.Simple UI:  Simple and Easy UI for better interaction.
+3. Simple UI:  Simple and Easy UI for better interaction.

 # Demo: https://csv-upload-ghcw.onrender.com